Loess Bluffs National Wildlife Refuge: Name

 In December 2016 Daniel M. Ashe, director of the U.S. Fish and Wildlife Service, said he was going to rename the refuge to Eagle Flats by the second week of January 2017 before the Barack Obama administration left office.
 Authorities noted that the Fish and Wildlife Service has the authority to change names without public input.
 Another name that was floated after the announcement was Loess Mounds.

 On January 11, 2017 the refuge was officially renamed Loess Bluffs National Wildlife Refuge.
 The announcement stated that the creek is still an important part of the refuge and history, but that the word "squaw" is no longer an acceptable name in the National Wildlife Refuge System.

-There have been rumblings about use of the Squaw name for years.
-The Iowa tribe who operate the Casino White Cloud on a reservation in neighboring White Cloud, Kansas in 2004 re-opened the Squaw Creek Truck Plaza, which was a landmark at the refuge exit on Interstate 29 that had been shuttered for several years.